Skip to content

 C:\Windows\System32\cmd.exe /c "SET LB_SETTINGSFOLDER=%USERPROFILE%\LightBurn_B&& START /D ^"C:\Program Files\LightBurn\^" LightBurn.exe"

-Select and remove any devices you don't want associated with this profile, and then click OK.
-Then open the B link and repeat the process.
+14. Select and remove any devices you do not want associated with this LightBurn instance and click OK.

 Done!

-Now when you run either of these LightBurn instances via the shortcuts they will be completely independent of one another.
-They will not overwrite each other's preferences and any changes you make to the device on each should persist.
-You will also have completely independent recent file lists, rotate/shear options, etc. Everything will be completely independent.
+Starting LightBurn with the new shortcuts will launch independent LightBurn instances that are completely independent of one another.
+They will not overwrite the other's preferences file and any changes you make to the device on each will persist, and will include completely independent recent file lists, rotate/shear options, and more.
+Each LightBurn instance will be completely independent.

 Danger

-While LightBurn allows for simultaneous use of multiple devices without conflicting, cameras and lasers cannot be used by multiple instances of LightBurn concurrently.
-A DSP controller set up as "Ruida A" could not be accessed in the A and B configurations simultaneously.
+While LightBurn allows for simultaneous use of multiple devices without conflicts, cameras and lasers cannot be used by multiple instances of LightBurn concurrently.
+For example, a DSP controller set up as "Ruida A" will not be able to be accessed in the A and B configurations simultaneously.

 Origin